brianhouse/art_and_code/units/0_algorithm/description.md

 There are many programming languages out there, but in this course we are going to use Python from within the Processing Environment.
 In fact, your homework for next time is to download that and get it running—there are [instructions](getting_started.md) on how to do that on Google Classroom.

 In addition to **algorithm** are several other qualities associated with digital media, and in this course we'll deal with **encoding**, **nonlinearity**, **indeterminacy**, **recombination**, **interface**, **emergence**, and **glitch**.
-For each one of these, I'll introduce the structure, explain how you program it in Python, and then you'll complete an artwork, or as we'll call it, a "sketch".
+For each one of these, I'll introduce the structure, show some of the context within art history, explain how you program it in Python, and then you'll complete an artwork (or as we'll call it, a "sketch").

 And that is it in a nutshell.
+The only additional component is that once over the course of the semester, each one of you will give a short presentation about a digital media artist.
+The idea there is that we get a sense of some of the breadth of practices that are out there.
+We'll have a couple of those each week, and it may or may not line up with what we're working on that week, but that's ok.
+You can sign up for presentations on Google Classroom, it's first come first served, so check that out.

+In fact, everything is up on Google Classroom, and we'll be leaning on that heavily to administer the course, so please take some time to be familiar with that.
+From here on out, I'll do all my communication through the Stream (do people get emails when I post?)

-Please look at the syllabus for policies, how the grading works, and so forth, and ask me whatever questions you have about the course.
+Please look at the syllabus in particular for policies, how the grading works, and so forth.

+What questions do you have for me now?

-In addition, I'd like everyone to fill out a questionnaire / collect questionnaires
+I'd like everyone to fill out a questionnaire if they haven't already.

-if time, get setup.
+Your homework for Thursday is on Classroom, which is to get set up with Python Mode for Processing.
+If you have problems getting that going, please email me or comment on the assignment.